List of characters in The Loud House franchise

 The main characters of The Loud House, clockwise from left: Luan, Leni, Lori, Lincoln, Clyde, Luna, Lynn, Lucy, Lisa, Lola, Lily, and Lana.

 The Loud House is an American sitcom multimedia franchise based on creator Chris Savino's own experiences with his large family.
-The franchise includes the television series The Loud House (2016–present), its spin-off series The Casagrandes (2019–2022), the films The Loud House Movie (2021), A Loud House Christmas (2021), A Really Haunted Loud House (2023), The Casagrandes Movie (2024), and No Time to Spy (2024), and the live-action spin-off The Really Loud House (2022–2024).
-This franchise has been set in the town of Royal Woods, Michigan and the city of Great Lakes City.
+The franchise includes the television series The Loud House (2016–present), its spin-off series The Casagrandes (2019–2022), the films The Loud House Movie (2021), A Loud House Christmas (2021), A Really Haunted Loud House (2023), The Casagrandes Movie (2024), No Time to Spy (2024), and A Loud House Christmas Movie: Naughty or Nice (2025), and the live-action spin-off The Really Loud House (2022–2024).
+The Loud House, The Casagrandes, and ancillary media, including spin-offs, movies, and books, are set in the town of Royal Woods, Michigan, and the city of Great Lakes City.
 (Note: The Casagrandes episode "Throwing Pains" reveals that Great Lakes City is situated somewhere in the "Tri-Lakes Area".)
 The following is an abridged list of characters, consisting of the titular families and supporting characters from all the productions of the franchise.